raisely/parkes-rest-error/README.md

 });
 ```

-The `code` attribute will correspond with either a pre-defined error code within
+The `code` attribute will correspond with either a predefined error code within
 `lib/errorCodes.js`, or by using the custom `.addError` or `.addErrors` methods.

 #### Adding custom error codes: